MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Use [Microsoft Purview](/purview/purview) provides tools for data governance, protection, and risk management.
 - Implement Purview as part of a [Cloud-scale Analytics](../../../scenarios/cloud-scale-analytics/index.md) deployment to implement at scale.

-## Infrastructure Pillar
+## Securing infrastructure

-The [Infrastructure Pillar](/security/zero-trust/deploy/infrastructure) has deployment objectives focused on monitoring abnormal behavior in workloads, managing infrastructure identities, limiting human access, and segmenting resources.
+The [Secure infrastructure with Zero Trust](/security/zero-trust/deploy/infrastructure) guidance has deployment objectives focused on monitoring abnormal behavior in workloads, managing infrastructure identities, limiting human access, and segmenting resources.

 ### Infrastructure Considerations